yaroslav1177/sifu-project/README.md

 The landing page features two responsive sliders, implemented with Swiper.js, which enhance the user experience with smooth transitions.
 Animations throughout the site are powered by Animate.css, adding to the overall engagement and visual appeal.

 Additionally, I integrated a subscription form that validates user input and sends confirmation emails using PHPMailer.
-To test the form and site functionality, a local server can be set up via Apache using XAMPP.
+To test the form and site functionality, a local server can be set up via Apache using XAMPP(below are instructions for launching and testing).

 Furthermore, I implemented a language switching feature using React Context, allowing users to seamlessly switch between English and Ukrainian translations across the entire site.